TristanBoulesteix/Compose-Spreadsheet/README.md

 If you have any issue to run the program, you should run it from IntelliJ with the run configuration provided.
 If you have other issue, you can check the [Compose for Desktop documentation](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Native_distributions_and_local_execution) to build an executable.

-You can also find the compiled binaries in the directory Compose Spreadsheet binaries.
+You can also find the compiled binaries for Windows 10 in the directory Compose Spreadsheet binaries.
 To run the program click on Compose _Spreadsheet.exe_

 # Functionalities
 Compose Spreadsheet UI is separated in two components.
 Above the input pane allow the user to write a formula for the current selected cell